ilovetswift/cs628-team-project/pet-supplies/README.md

 # Pet Supplies App

-This is a React Native application for a fictional pet supply store, designed to showcase various pet products across categories like dogs, cats, birds, reptiles, fish, and small animals.
+This is a React application for a fictional pet supply store, designed to showcase various pet products across categories like dogs, cats, birds, reptiles, fish, and small animals.

 ---